 - No logos (unless you have a corporate sponsor, at which point load 'em on!).

-- Choose clothes that complement your skin tone and eye color.
+- Choose colors that complement your skin tone and eye color.
 Fair skin and blue eyes?
 Try blues, pinks and grays.
 Green eyes?
 Try browns, greens and oranges.
 Medium or dark skin and brown eyes?
-You can probably wear most colors, but avoid those that closely match your skin tone (contrast generally is key).
+You can probably wear most colors, but avoid any that closely match your skin tone (contrast generally is key).

 - Don't let your jewelry make a bigger statement than you do.